 Master Sommeliers and the Worshipful Company of Vintners

 These companies were of a religious type and worked together as a family.
-In case of a crisis situation for one company, they would help it together.
+In case of a crisis situation for one company, the others would help.
 The primary job of the Worshipful Company of Vintners was to control and regulate wine matters.

-For example, it was responsible for the sale and import of wine.
-In 1364, the company gained the Royal Charter, which enabled it to have an absolute monopoly over the wine trade, and it achieved the right to deal in the wine trade without a license.
+For example, they were responsible for the sale and import of wine.
+In 1364, the company gained the Royal Charter, which enabled them to have an absolute monopoly over the wine trade.
+Additionally they achieved the right to deal in the wine trade without a license.
 Consequently, the Worshipful Company of Vintners became one of the most influential companies in the wine trade.

 During the mid-20th century, the Wine and the Spirit Trade Association and the Worshipful Company of Vintners conducted a unique exam among 21 candidates to evaluate their mastery of winemaking and corresponding knowledge.
 Subsequently, six candidates passed the examination and were granted the title of Master of Wine.

 This designation is considered the highest accolade of excellence for a wine professional.
 In 1969, the first Master Sommeliers diploma was initiated in the United Kingdom (UK).
 In 1977, the Court of Master Sommeliers was established, which conducts exams for sommeliers.

 The title of Master Sommelier is awarded to wine professionals who can demonstrate proven quality and expertise in the field of wine.
 The corresponding exam consists of three components.
 The first component is a blind tasting test, the second is an oral exam, and the third one is a wine service examination.

 Did You Know: Today there are currently 269 Master Sommeliers in the world.